Influence of Texture on Mechanical Behavior of Friction-stir-processed Magnesium Alloy

 Friction stir processing (FSP) improves the mechanical properties of metallic materials.
 In this study, a magnesium alloy AZ31B was friction stir processed by using single and multiple pass.
 The friction-stir-processed magnesium alloy exhibits higher tensile strength and ductility in the transverse direction (TD) compared to the longitudinal direction (LD).
 Both single pass and multiple (two) pass friction-stir-processed material show similar anisotropy in tensile properties, but the multiple pass friction-stir-processed material shows fine-grained microstructure with higher tensile strength and ductility.
 The tensile anisotropy in the friction-stir-processed AZ31B originated from the textured microstructure that evolved during FSP.

-G. Bhargava et al., "Influence of Texture on Mechanical Behavior of Friction-stir-processed Magnesium Alloy," Metallurgical and Materials Transactions A: Physical Metallurgy and Materials Science, Springer Verlag, Jan 2010.
+G. Bhargava et al., "Influence of Texture on Mechanical Behavior of Friction-stir-processed Magnesium Alloy," Metallurgical and Materials Transactions A, Springer Verlag, Jan 2010.

 Materials Science and Engineering